awst-austria/qa4sm/docs/developers_guide.md

 Keep note of the username and password you enter here, you'll need it to log into the webapp later.

+Populate the database with information about the datasets:

+    python manage.py loaddata versions variables filters datasets

 ### Start necessary servers

 If you haven't set up Postgres, Redis, and RabbitMQ, skip to the next section.